SteevenQuintana/movie-reviews-api/README.md

 ## How to use the API

-In this video, I will explore how to use a Movie API and it's authorization for getting access to some endpoints  [Exploring MOVIE API](https://www.youtube.com/watch?v=JIf3LH4y_jA)
+In this video, I will explore how to use the Movie API and it's authorization for getting access to some endpoints  [Exploring MOVIE API](https://www.youtube.com/watch?v=JIf3LH4y_jA)

 ## Features